sivakodali/healthcareml/README.md

 ### *Key Findings*

-- Being a medical/patient dataset it is odd that gender is not one of the attributes captured in the dataset.
+- Being a medical/patient dataset the gender feature which is an important one is not one of the attributes captured in the dataset.
 - Although we were restricted by our dataset not including the gender of the patient, we found that most individuals are most likely women as most of patients were going into the gynecology department for treatment. as there was around 80% of the patients are admitted to the Gynecology department.
 - It appears like that dataset is heavily engineered as some feature combinations do not align with the medical domain obsercations. ex. length of hospital stay does not correlate with severity of admission.